aanis/aanis.github.io/index.md

 After graduation, I returned to my home country of Pakistan to spend time with my family after being away for 9 years.
 During this time, I started working as Head Data Scientist and Manager of Data Science for the Government of Punjab.
 During this time I also became Dean of Lahore School of AI and started my own AI firm.

 I have led and successfully completed data science projects with business intelligence, data warehouse, network analysis, machine learning and deep learning components.
 I like learning new technologies and a big fan of open source projects.
-Feel free to reach out to me at my social media from the left sidebar <-
+In my free time I am either catching on REM sleep, playing with my dog, watching the UFC and powerlifting at a local gym near you!

 The journey continues...